-Visit the barbecue pits of the Carolinas and there's a very good chance of pork being on the menu!
-And this BBQ dry rub recipe will season and add fabulous flavours to your succulent, slow cooked pieces of meat.
+Visit the barbecue pits of the Carolina's and there's a very good chance of pork being on the menu!
+And this quick and easy-to-make BBQ dry rub recipe will season and add fabulous flavours to your succulent, slow grilled pieces of pork.
+(See the bottom of the page for links to more of my homemade recipes)

 1 tbsp black peppercorns